 Additionally, maintaining a healthy lifestyle, including regular exercise, good nutrition, and plenty of rest and relaxation, can help reduce stress levels.
 Seeking professional help or talking to someone about your feelings can also assist in managing stress levels.

-Remember, while it may not be possible to completely eliminate stress from your life, implementing these strategies can help in managing it better and lead to a happier, healthier life.
+Remember, while it may not be possible to completely eliminate stress from your life, implementing these strategies can help manage it better and lead to a happier, healthier life.

 Coping with Emotional Distress and Mental Health Challenges to Prevent Relapse